3rd Trimester

 Week 39

-By the end of this week, baby is full-term!
+Baby is full-term.
 Lungs are mature.
 The digestive system is ready for milk.
 Lanugo hair has mostly disappeared.

 Week 40+

 Baby continues gaining weight.
 Antibodies continue to pass from you to baby.
-Baby is ready whenever they decide!
+Baby is ready whenever they decide to arrive.

-By your due date, your baby typically measures about 48-53cm (19-21 inches) and weighs approximately 3-4kg (6.5-9 pounds), though healthy babies come in many sizes!
+By your due date, your baby typically measures about 48–53cm (19–21 inches) and weighs approximately 3–4kg, though healthy babies come in many sizes.
 Final developments include:

 • All organs are fully mature and ready for independent life